 African Enterprise Conference Center

-During students’ first six weeks on the beautiful grounds of the African Enterprise Conference Center, they take two elective courses from among the General Studies courses offered, or 8 units of MODL 101/102 (Zulu).
+During students’ first six weeks on the beautiful grounds of the African Enterprise Conference Center, they take two elective courses from among the General Education courses offered, or 8 units of MODL 101/102 (Zulu).
 Students have the opportunity to interact with local university students, worship with local churches, and to engage in local area service opportunities.
 Nestled in the lush Town Bush Valley, about 10 km from Pietermaritzburg, the African Enterprise Conference Center houses dorm rooms, classes, and common areas for recreation, worship, and fellowship.

 Students are housed in dorm rooms that fit two persons to a dorm.
 Some dorms are comprised of suites with 4-5 rooms around a common living area.
 Daily meals are served in the common dining area.